|August 6th, 2020|

 Credit card processing companies offer two models of pricing for companies- Pass through and tiered pricing.
-In a pass through pricing models, you pay the actual interchange rates and a separate markup applied by the processor.
+In pass-through pricing models, you pay the actual interchange rates and a separate markup applied by the processor.
 This mode allows you to lower your interchange rates.
 In a tiered pricing model, your processor benefits if interchange rates are lowered while you are still stuck in your tier or level.

 What are data levels?

 Data level (I, II & III) refer to the level/amount of data/information that you can collect from a customer during a transaction.
-It can be understood as control or levels of power over customer’s data.
-Interchange cost of the transaction decreases as the amount of data level increases.
+It can be understood as control or levels of power over a customer’s data.
+The interchange cost of the transaction decreases as the amount of data level increases.
 If a business passes more data in a transaction, it lowers its exchange fee and pays less overall processing fee per transaction.
 These 3 levels are used as a classification system for businesses to set interchange rates.

 Processing levels and their requirements:

 Levels depend upon how much data you collect from customers when you charge them.
-If you collect more data, you are on higher levels which means lower interchange fee.
+If you collect more data, you are on higher levels which means lower interchange fees.
 Here are some details about different data levels.

 Data exchange in level 2 transactions include:

 2. Tax amount